strimzi/strimzi.github.io/_posts/2019-03-01-resizing-persistent-volumes.md

 author: jakub_scholz
 ---

+_Warning:
+The instructions in this blog post do not apply to Strimzi version 0.12 and higher.
+Strimzi now supports resizing of persistent volumes directly via the `Kafka` CR or in more recent versions `KafkaNodePool` CR.
+Please refer to the [resizing documentation](https://strimzi.io/docs/operators/latest/deploying#proc-resizing-persistent-volumes-str) for your Strimzi version for the relevant instructions._

 Do you know the feeling when you run out of disk space?
 When you want to save some new data to your disk but there is not enough space?
 It has probably happened to most of us at least once in our life.